 - Townsville Grammar Senior School, Paxton St, North Ward: 2:30pm to 4pm

-Request to waive a parking infringement
+Request to withdraw a parking infringement

 Applicants may also submit written correspondence via email or post.
 Applicants must detail the vehicle's registration & penalty infringement notice/offence number.
 Audit requirements indicate that when submitting written correspondence for parking fines that the original penalty infringement notice and original ticket/s purchased from Council parking machines must be supplied.
-Photocopied documents are not sufficient for consideration of waiver.
+Photocopied documents are not sufficient for consideration of withdrawal.